Nishthavan/CSCI-596-Final-Project/README.md

-# 🚀🚀 CSCI 596 Project: Real-Time Fluid Simulation
+# 🚀🚀 CSCI 596 Project(Fall 24): Real-Time Fluid Simulation
 The project implements a real-time fluid dynamics algorithm based on the Navier-Stokes equations, which describe the motion of fluid substances.
 This algorithm is also known as the "stable fluids" method.
 We have used WebGL for this project.
+This is part of the final project for the course CSCI 596 for Fall 24.

 ## 🎬🎬 Demo:-
 You can experience the live demo here.